isaazafred/isaazafred/README.md

 - 👀 I’m interested in a lot os things, especially learning new abilities and skills
 - 🌱 I’m currently learning UX design and how to speak Korean!
 - 💞️ I’m looking to collaborate on my research group GELinC
-- 📫 How to reach me email me <isaazafred@gmail.com> or my studygram @isacademie
+- 📫 How to reach me: email me <isaazafred@gmail.com> or my studygram @isacademie